kergoth/OE-Signatures/README.rst

     appears that this is the case for multiple so called "reserved" words in the lexer.
 You can use 'case', 'esac', 'for', 'do', 'fi', etc as 'for x in' words, as well as variable names.
-  - Add support for a variable flag which indicates more explicitly which variables are being referenced by this variable.
-This should allow us to work around the current issues where the referenced variable name is constructed programmatically.
   - Determine how best to handle exceptions for the signature generation process.
 Currently new_value is called but we aren't catching the necessary exceptions there.
 I expect we'll just want to warn for each,